michaelmacinnis/oh/doc/manual.md

     ls >> file

 Standard output and standard error may be redirected,

     ls non-existent-filename >&errors

 or appended to a file.

     ls errors >>&errors

 Standard input may also be redirected.

     wc -l <file

 To redirect the output of a command to a file that already exists (replacing the contents of the file), use the "clobber" redirection.

+    ls >| file

 ### Pipelines and Filters